 Communication is particularly important for the growing Muslim community in the United States, both as a way to build organizations and as a way of presenting a clear alternative to negative images of Islam in the wider American media.
 Many Muslims were using various media outlets to engage with fellow Muslims and to teach non-Muslims about Islam long before the events of September 11th, 2001 when Islam and Muslims were thrown suddenly into the spotlight.

 American Muslim organizations have for decades published newspapers like Muslim Journal, founded in 1960 by Nation of Islam leader Elijah Muhammad under the title Muhammad Speaks, or magazines, such as the Islamic Society of North America (ISNA)’s Islamic Horizons.
-Muslim Sunrise (or Moslem Sunrise as the earlier version was called) claims to be the oldest Muslim publication in the U.S., founded in 1921 by the first Ahmadiyya missionary to the U.S., Dr. Mufti Muhammad Sadiq.
+Muslim Sunrise (or Moslem Sunrise, as the earlier version was called) claims to be the oldest Muslim publication in the U.S., founded in 1921 by the first Ahmadiyya missionary to the U.S., Dr. Mufti Muhammad Sadiq.

 Technology has enabled instant access to and presentation of information by anyone and to anyone throughout the world, changing the media landscape considerably.
 It is now possible, even common, for voices from across the globe to participate in discussions about the construction of a Muslim community center in lower Manhattan or in Murfreesboro, TN for example.
 Some community leaders and organizations regularly use social media like Facebook, Twitter, and blogs, inviting online discussions with fans and followers.
-Louis Farrakhan, leader of the Nation of Islam since 1978, has tens of thousands of followers on Twitter.
-Imam Suhaib Webb hosts a popular website (www.suhaibwebb.com) with the slogan “your virtual mosque.”
+Louis Farrakhan, leader of the Nation of Islam since 1978, has over 300,000 of followers on Twitter.
+Imam Suhaib Webb hosts a popular website with the slogan “your virtual mosque.”
 The site includes resources such as a glossary of Islamic terms, audio and video clips, advice columns, and op-ed pieces.

 In 2004, Radio Islam became Chicago’s first daily Muslim talk show, broadcasting recitations of verses from the Qur’an and discussions of current events.
 The Islamic Information Service of Southern California, part of the Islamic Center of Southern California (ICSC), broadcasts its weekly program, Islam, to more than 100 cities across the United States and keeps a regularly updated archive of weekly khutbas (sermons at Friday prayer) and bi-weekly podcasts.